-For over 100 years, Maglio has proven to be a leader in providing innovative solutions to meet every customer’s unique fresh produce needs.
+For five generations Maglio has proven to be a leader in providing innovative solutions to meet every customer’s unique fresh produce needs.
 We have maintained a steadfast commitment to forward-thinking food safety practices and have not shied away from investments in equipment and facility technology.
 When our customers think of Maglio, we want them to think of us as a partner who cares as much about their business as they do.
 That’s the bottom line.

 1902: Maglio Companies begin when Giacomo Maglio travels door to door in Chicago with a pushcart overflowing with the best of the day’s offerings from the market.

 1940s: Giacomo’s son Frank opens a retail market in Milwaukee and uses it as a base to establish a wholesale route.
 After World War II, Frank’s two sons enter the business and expand both the wholesale and retail trades.

 1947: Frank and one of his sons, Jack, open a full service retail grocery store on Milwaukee’s south side.
 The other